 New Settings and Configurations

-It is not new for command line users to customize the terminals.
+It is not new for command-line users to customize the terminals.
 Well, with the new Terminal you can do it within the app settings.
-You can change Terminal’s appearance and also customize each of the shell profile.
+You can change Terminal’s appearance and also customize each of the shell profiles.
 This makes it easy for users to configure.
+You can also add a New Profile in Windows Terminal.

 As explained earlier, the Windows Terminal is open source and the Github repository can be accessed here.
-Microsoft is expected to announce the Windows Terminal 1.0 by the end of this year.
-Being open source anyone can improve and enhance the Windows command-line experience.
+Microsoft is expected to announce Windows Terminal 1.0 by the end of this year.
+Being open-source anyone can improve and enhance the Windows command-line experience.

 The need for new Windows Terminal 1.0